austral/specification/src/types.md

 ## Type Specifiers

-A type specifier is a &form; that denotes a type.
+A type specifier is a FORM that denotes a type.

 ## Type Constraints